JetBrains-Research/code-summarization-dataset/README.md

   ```
 ### 2. Results

-- output from reposfinder module
+- output from search module
-- for each repository output from reposanalyzer module to folder `dump_folder/data/REPOOWNER__REPONAME`
+- for each repository output from analysis module to folder `dump_folder/data/REPOOWNER__REPONAME`